AutoResearch/autora/docs/contribute/index.md

 and building blocks for all the other packages.
 This is always installed when a user installs `autora` and can be a dependency of other "child" packages.
 For more details, see [the core contributor guide here](./core.md).

+It's possible to set up your python environment in many different ways.
+One setup which works for us is described in [the setup guide](./setup.md).